 This recipe was developed around 1860, shortly after sugar became widely available throughout Japan.
 Before sugar, beans were and still are used to sweeten Japanese desserts.
 And now the combination of sugar with beans makes your mouth even sweeter.

-Amanattō was developed by Hosoda Yasubei over the years Bunkyu (1861-1863) in the Edo period. he opened a wagashi in Tokyo, which he called by his childhood name: Eitaro.
-This store works to this day.
+Amanattō was developed by Hosoda Yasubei during the Bunkyu years (1861-1863) in the Edo period.
+He opened a wagashi in Tokyo, which he named after his childhood name: Eitaro.
+This shop is still in operation today.

-Not only azuki, but soybeans and other beans can be used to make Amanatto, creating their own flavor.
-Amanatto is most popular with people over 60 and is usually served with tea in senior homes in Japan.
+Not only azuki, but soybeans and other beans can be used to make Amanatto, creating your own flavor.
+Amanatto is more popular with elderly people over 60 years old; it is usually served with tea in nursing homes in Japan.
 Amanatto is also used to make other recipes like Sekihan.

-The amanattō was originally called the amanattō (甘名納糖) the name was shortened to sweetened beans after the Second World War.
-The similarity of the name to the fermented soy dish Natto it is a mere coincidence.
+The amanattō was originally called amananattō (甘名納糖) and the name was shortened to amanattō after World War II.
+The similarity of the name to the fermented soybean dish natto is purely coincidental.

 Amanatto Recipe